Luis "BreakBeat Lou" Flores: Later career

 Breakbeat Lou has remained a working DJ throughout his life, developing a vinyl collection of over 100,000 records at its highest point.
 He has shared the stage with Afrika Bambaataa,Grandwizzard Theodore, Biz Markie, Todd Terry, Rich Medina, Q-Bert, Lord Finesse, Boogie Blind, DJ Scratch and countless others.
 He plays intimate club venues as well as big outdoor events such as the True School NYC Summer Park Jams in the Bronx, alongside KOOL DJ Red Alert and DJ Jazzy Jay. as well as large festival stages including Soundfest Festival in Minneapolis, MN, Soul Summit in Chicago, and the A3C Conference in Atlanta, GA.
 Lou has developed a particular specialty of DJ-ing with rare 45 rpm records (also called "singles" or "7-inches").

 Most recently, Breakbeat Lou has toured the globe as an international club DJ.
-IIn 2015, Breakbeat Lou was the DJ for the opening event of Banksy's sold out "Dismaland" (with DJ Yoda and Mos Def) in 2015. and "Virgin Media's Our House at the V Festival" alongside Mark Ronson, De La Soul, Peanut Butter Wolf and A-Trak.
+In 2015, Breakbeat Lou was the DJ for the opening event of Banksy's sold out "Dismaland" (with DJ Yoda and Mos Def) in 2015. and "Virgin Media's Our House at the V Festival" alongside Mark Ronson, De La Soul, Peanut Butter Wolf and A-Trak.
 Flores also curated the music for the first annual Level Up Philly Honors in 2024, featuring rapper Slick Rick and honoring newly-elected Philadelphia mayor Cherelle Parker.

 Flores has also produced for artists including RA the Rugged Man, David Bars, Kia Leiaina, Nemja Nefertiti.
 In 2017, Breakbeat Lou became the official DJ for Souls of Mischief (Hieroglyphics Crew), and is currently producing for Hieroglyphics Crew members Opio, Tajai and Casual.
+In Spring 2026, Flores will be teaching a course on Hip Hop for the UC San Diego Music Department.